simonmichael/hledger/MANUAL.md

-      -C       --cleared          report only on cleared transactions -U       --uncleared        report only on uncleared transactions -B       --cost, --basis    report cost of commodities --depth=N          hide accounts/transactions deeper than this
+      -C       --cleared          report only on cleared transactions -U       --uncleared        report only on uncleared transactions -B       --cost, --basis    report cost of commodities --alias=ACCT=ALIAS display ACCT's name as ALIAS in reports --depth=N          hide accounts/transactions deeper than this
       -d EXPR  --display=EXPR     show only transactions matching EXPR (where EXPR is 'dOP[DATE]' and OP is <, <=, =, >=, >)